 It’s time to share our learning spaces with everyone!
-We’ve been homeschooling for eight and a half years and our learning environment has changed a lot over that time.
-When E14 first started homeschooling half way through first grade, we had just one small table in our living room and a bookshelf for his school things.
+We’ve been homeschooling for ten and a half years and our learning environment has changed a lot over that time.
+When Ethan, our 12th grader, first started homeschooling half way through first grade, we had just one small table in our living room and a bookshelf for his school things.
 As we added more children to the official homeschool roster, we added books, larger tables and we dedicated part of our playroom to homeschooling.
-Last year when we began looking for a new home, we knew we were looking for some place special.
+Two years ago,when we began looking for a new home, we knew we were looking for some place special.
 It had to have space for our learning materials, our homeschool library, and our project spaces.

 Our focus is not to recreate a school classroom in our home.
 However, with four kids immersed in learning throughout the day, it’s hard to miss that we homeschool.
 Here are a few “must haves” for our learning spaces.